Large-Momentum Effective Theory: Large-Momentum Effective Theory

 Consider any Euclidean quasi-observable $O$ which depends on a large hadron momentum $P^z$ and UV cut-off $\Lambda_{\rm UV}\gg P^z$.
 Using asymptotic freedom, we can systematically expand the $P^z$ dependence,

-where $Z$ factorizes all the perturbative dependence on $P^z$ and does not contain any IR divergence.
+where $\otimes$ refers to a convolution if appropriate, and $Z$ factorizes all the perturbative dependence on $P^z$ and does not contain any IR divergence.
 The quantity $o(\mu)$ is defined in a theory with $P^z\rightarrow \infty$, exactly as in Feynman's parton model.
 In fact, $o(\mu)$ is a LF correlation containing all the IR collinear (and soft) singularities.
-The important point of the expansion is that it may converge at moderately large $P^z$ (say a few GeV), allowing access to quantities needed for very large $P^z$ (a few TeV).
+The important point of the expansion is that it may converge at moderately large $P^z$, say a few GeV, allowing access to quantities needed for very large $P^z$ (a few TeV).
 One can also use the large boost-factor $\gamma=P^z/M$ as the expansion parameter $1/\gamma$.
-The extraction of parton physics can be made {more} precise by accurately calculating the matching factor $Z$ and power corrections.

 Momentum dependence of the quasi-observables can be studied through momentum RGEs.
 Defining the anomalous dimension through

 it follows{ that}

 up to power corrections.
 One can resum large logarithms involving $P^z$ using the above equation.